 Do your research

-Before you make the first call, strengthen your position by ensuring all the relevant details are at your disposal.
+Before you make the first debt recovery call, strengthen your position by ensuring all the relevant details are at your disposal.
 Create a profile of the debtor including their business and typical dispute pattern.
 Identifying a habitual debtor will strengthen your resolve against pleas for leniency.
 Note the debtor’s location, time zone, hours of business, and who you should speak to about the balance.
 This may depend on whether the file is consumer or commercial.